Skip to main content

 Wastewater experts

-Accessibility to wastewater experts to train and support the utility team in understanding wastewater intelligence and utilizing it accordingly
+Accessibility to wastewater experts to train and support the utility team in utilizing the wastewater intelligence in their daily operational strategies

 Data Scientist